duststorm/makehuman/trunk/makehuman/importers/mhx/blender249/Readme.txt

 load mhx_import.py in your text window instead.
 You will now be prompted with the MHX importer's user interface.
 First there are some choices to be made:

+1. Enable FK/IK switch
-1. Arm IK or FK.
+2. Arm IK or FK (if FK/IK switch not enabled).
-2. Leg IK or FK.
+3. Leg IK or FK (if FK/IK switch not enabled).
-3. Finger IK or FK.
+4. Finger IK or FK.
-4. Shape keys.
+5. Facial shape keys.
+6. Body shape keys, to preserve volume.
-5. Replace scene or merge with scene.
+7. Replace scene or merge with scene.
-6. Default texture directory.
+8. Default texture directory.
+9. Rotate the character 90 degrees to make the head point up (Z up convention).
+10. Use display objects for bones.

 Pressing "Load MHX" will now allow you to select the MHX file in the MH export directory.
 Hopefully the rigged and weighted mesh is now loaded into Blender.
 As a final step, you need